Briiqn/TuxTool/README.md

 git clone https://github.com/Briiqn/TuxTool && cd TuxTool
 sudo bash tuxtool.sh
 ```
-To get your results use the file.io links generated after scan done
+To get your results use the command 'cat /tmp/scanresults.txt' to display them to stdo

 note: Self scanning is allowed, and even encouraged.
 Try to find bugs, bypasses, false flags, or anything you want!
 Note for current flags: If minecraft isn't running, Generic cheat C will flag, and there might be some errors.